danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 // TODO: Packet Parser

 The AXI packets were transferred as uint32 words, which required serialisation for interface with the #acr("DVB-S2") transmitter block.
-This introduced multiple rates for the interface, for which a FIFO buffer was implemented as it could be used to manage the AXI-Stream interface logic.
+This introduced multiple rates for the interface, for which a #acr("FIFO") buffer was implemented as it could be used to manage the AXI-Stream interface logic.

 The implementation of the TREADY handling is very important for an AXI-Stream slave and is a common source of issues within an AXI based design.
 The DVB-S2 transmitter block asserts nextFrame to indicate it is ready for data and deasserts it once frameStart has been asserted, however the AXI-Stream required TREADY to be high for the entire frame.
 This resulted in the circuit shown in @TREADY-Circuit, with the intended timings shown in @AXI-Stream-FIFO-Timing.